rhicspin/cnipol/README.md

 How to produce summary plots
 ============================

+Before you begin you should source the setup file as decribed above.

 Often it is useful to see how polarization or other observables change from measurement to measurement during some period of time.
 To study such time dependence we developed `masym`, a program that runs on a set of measurements